Table of contents

 Under this, you can create a custom Product Type with attributes dedicated to your product.

-Every time you choose this product type for any new products that you add, it will automatically update the attributes according to information provided by you for the product type.
+Every time you choose this product type for any new products that you add, it will automatically update the attributes according to the information provided by you for the product type.

 10. Variants